-An eyepiece (1) has a narrow field of view.
-The red dot veiwfinder (2) has a red dot to make it easier to line up more precisely with a target.
+An eyepiece (1) has a narrow field

+of view.
+A viewfinder (2) has a wider field of view, which makes it easier to locate objects.
+The red dot viewfinder has a red dot to make it easier to line up more precisely with a target.